View all events in this series

 Kat Armstrong is the acting CEO of the Women's Justice Network and is an ex-prisoner, having served 10 years in prison.
 Kat commenced a law degree whilst serving a custodial sentence, and has since completed it 14 years later.
 When released from prison, Kat remained in Sydney – knowing nobody, homeless, and with just $213 to her name.

-Each month, join us at Sydney's Belvoir for a focused exploration of one idea.
-After the discussion, we’ll close with a performance or reading – illuminating or responding to a central idea from the night’s conversation.
+Each month, join us at Sydney's Belvoir for a focused exploration of one idea – beginning with a performance or reading inspired by the topic.

 Presented by the Wheeler Centre, Sydney Writers’ Festival and Belvoir.